Dance Performances & Events in Boulder County and Surrounding Areas

 University of Colorado Dept. of Theatre/Dance

-Graduate and undergraduate students present dance concerts throughout the academic year on the CU campus and at other Boulder-area venues.
-See the full schedule at http://theatredance.colorado.edu.
+Graduate and undergraduate students present dance concerts throughout the academic year on the CU campus and at other Boulder-area venues, and some are free.
+Venue and ticket info at http://theatredance.colorado.edu.

 Village Arts Coalition